partofthething/infopanel/doc/index.rst

 MQTT
 ^^^^
 MQTT is a lightweight message-passing protocol.
 You can use it to get live data and/or control commands into your infopanel.
 For instance, if you have `home-assistant <https://home-assistant.io>`_ running and it has a temperature sensor, you can have it use MQTT to send the temperature information to infopanel for display.

-Here is an example with live travel times over I-90 and WA-520, as well as high, low, and current temperature (in celcius).
-(The headlines are coming directly from reddit, as you'll see below).

 Before any of the MQTT stuff works, you need to configure it.
 You can have a MQTT server (like mosquitto) running locally on your Pi or on any other machine you have access to.
 If you're using home-assistant, you can basically duplicate the configuration to here.